chienlinc/Task-app/README.md

 Docker: Containerizes the back-end application for deployment.
 Docker Compose: Orchestrates multi-container Docker applications, including Express, MongoDB, and Nginx.

+#### Container Orchestration and Deployment
+Kubernetes (Minikube): Manages the deployment, scaling, and operation of containerized applications, ensuring reliability and availability across clusters.

 ## Application Overview

 This application allows users to create, manage, and track tasks in a simple, efficient interface.